flancian/garden/Open Letter to Google.md

 Third of all: after that, what we show is exactly what the users have literally written -- meaning both full Agora users (people who sign up to contribute notes) and social media users.

 *(...) more on what the Agora is and how I posit it is relevant to Googlers and other communities? (...)*

+## Your Google, your Agora, might be better

+As I said earlier, I started writing this letter because nobody else seemed to have yet done so and I thought it was worth writing, apropos of the news and all things considered.
+Beyond the relative value of my positions contained here I would love it if it were to prompt others; to prompt people like you to write your own and do better, or just explore complementary ideas and approaches.

+If you write an open letter, be it to Google, or the Agora: please share it and I will link it here.